UI-Research/mobility-from-poverty/04_health/README.md

     * Limitations
     * Missingness

-Outline the process for creating the data
+Outline the process for creating the data including assumptions and methodology

 <Repeat above information for additional metrics>